Patrolin/qrecipes/health.md

     | red wine                                                                       |              |               |             |            | low       |                | low            |                 |                | low           |               |           |
     | honey                                                                          | low          |               |             |            |           |                |                |                 |                | low           |               |           |

+    - Na (sodium), Cl (chloride):
+        - not all salts contain both sodium and chloride, and it's unclear which products use which salts
+        - so uhh, cook your own food with table salt (sodium chloride)?

     - TODO: check for better multivitamin sources (juice?, gummies?)
     - currently the strat is a low amount of milk (10ml) per day + sunlight + a DrWitt (relax) bottle
 7. If you want to lose some weight